Cathy Scott: Career

 Her eighth book, The Millionaire's Wife, about the 1990 contract murder of businessman George Kogan, was released by St. Martin's Press True Crime Library in March 2012.
 The book was launched at Scott's former high school library in April 2012.

 In 2013, The Huffington Post reported that Scott was co-writing, with former drug kingpin "Freeway" Rick Ross, his autobiography, released in 2014.
 The memoir, Freeway Rick Ross: The Untold Autobiography, was launched at the Eso Won Bookstore in Los Angeles on June 17, 2014, to a standing-room-only crowd.

 In May 2014, Scott lodged a complaint with YouTube over a re-created image included in rapper Wyclef Jean's music video "April Showers."
 The controversy arose after Scott reported to YouTube that no attribution had been given, nor was permission sought for use of an autopsy photo released in Scott's book The Killing of Tupac Shakur.
 YouTube banned the video.
 TMZ, which broke the story, reported that video director Hezues R' and Scott had settled the matter and agreed upon a screen credit at the end of the video.

 Scott is a contributor to Psychology Today, ForbesWoman blog and Women in Crime Ink, described by The Wall Street Journal as "a blog worth reading."

 In March 2015, her book Unconditional Honor: Wounded Warriors and Their Dogs, with photos by Clay Myers and foreword by Bill Walton, was released by Globe Pequot Press.

 Scott co-authored The Crime Book volume with American crime writers Shanna Hogan, Lee Mellor, Rebecca Morris and British author Michael Kerrigan, with a foreword for the U.S. edition by Scott and the U.K. edition by author Peter James.
 It was released in April 2017 in the U.K. and May 2017 in the U.S. by Dorling Kindersley (Penguin Random House).
 In an August 2017 interview with Rolling Stone magazine, Scott explained the choice of stories for the book: "We tried to include the famous ones, and then some lesser-known.
 They needed to be from across the world and across the years and across a variety of crimes."

 Scott appeared in 2018 as a cast member in season 2 of The First 48: Marcia Clark Investigates in an episode titled "The Spreckels Mansion."
 Clark scrutinized the death of Rebecca Zahau, whose body was discovered outside the mansion of her boyfriend Jonah Shacknai, which Scott blogged about for Forbes.

 Author Ann Rule called Scott "a star writer in the crowded field of true crime."

-Filming in Las Vegas was completed in February 2014 for Death in the Desert, a full-length movie directed and produced by Josh Evans and starring Michael Madsen, Shayla Beesley, Paz de la Huerta, Roxy Saint and Stephen Manley, based on Scott's book Death in the Desert with screenplay by John Steppling.
+On February 13, 2026, Publishers Marketplace reported that Scott, in a four-book deal, was writing a biography of Ann Rule, titled First Lady of Murder, for publication in spring 2026 by WildBlue Press.